goauthentik/authentik/CONTRIBUTING.md

 authentik
-├── admin - Administrative tasks and APIs, no models (Version updates, Metrics, system tasks) ├── api - General API Configuration (Routes, Schema and general API utilities) ├── core - Core authentik functionality, central routes, core Models ├── crypto - Cryptography, currently used to generate and hold Certificates and Private Keys ├── events - Event Log, middleware and signals to generate signals ├── flows - Flows, the FlowPlanner and the FlowExecutor, used for all flows for authentication, authorization, etc ├── lib - Generic library of functions, few dependencies on other packages.
+├── admin - Administrative tasks and APIs, no models (Version updates, Metrics, system tasks) ├── api - General API Configuration (Routes, Schema and general API utilities) ├── blueprints - Handle managed models and their state.
-├── managed - Handle managed models and their state.
+├── core - Core authentik functionality, central routes, core Models ├── crypto - Cryptography, currently used to generate and hold Certificates and Private Keys ├── events - Event Log, middleware and signals to generate signals ├── flows - Flows, the FlowPlanner and the FlowExecutor, used for all flows for authentication, authorization, etc ├── lib - Generic library of functions, few dependencies on other packages.
 ├── outposts - Configure and deploy outposts on kubernetes and docker.
 ├── policies - General PolicyEngine
 │   ├── dummy - A Dummy policy used for testing
 │   ├── event_matcher - Match events based on different criteria
-│   ├── expiry - Check when a user's password was last set │   ├── expression - Execute any arbitrary python code │   ├── hibp - Check a password against HaveIBeenPwned │   ├── password - Check a password against several rules │   └── reputation - Check the user's/client's reputation
+│   ├── expiry - Check when a user's password was last set │   ├── expression - Execute any arbitrary python code │   ├── password - Check a password against several rules │   └── reputation - Check the user's/client's reputation
 ├── providers